Mounika-Routhu/Technical-stuff/Interview questions/react theory.md

 | **Cross-Platform** | Write mobile apps using **React Native** — same code style. | Vue Native exists but not widely used. | Uses **Ionic** (separate library, bulkier setup). |

 ## Error Boundary:
-1. Error Boundary is wrapper component, which handles JavaScript runtime errors during rendering and in lifecycle methods of child components.(like, undefined.foo in render)
+1. Error Boundary is wrapper component, which handles JavaScript runtime errors during rendering and in lifecycle methods of child components.
+2. For example, when props are null or undefined(not passed) & we are doing some action on it in render phase undefined.toUpperCase() in return(**render phase**)
+3. Or some went wrong in **useEffect** & we throw an error
-2. They don't catch async errors - use try...catch
+4. They don't catch async errors - use try...catch
     - Syntax/compile-time error
     - Errors in event handlers
     - Asynchronous errors (e.g., setTimeout, fetch)
     - Errors outside React tree (like service workers)
-3. Currently, error boundaries must be class components.
+5. Currently, error boundaries must be class components.
 React might support functional boundaries with hooks like useErrorBoundary in the future (experimental).

 ```JS
 import React from 'react';